learn-co-curriculum/dsc-multiple-regression-intro/README.md

 ## Feature Scaling and Normalization

 Another consideration when using multiple predictors in any model is the scale of those features.
-For example, a dataset surrounding households might have a number of children feature and an income feature.
+For example, a dataset surrounding households might have a "number of children" feature and an "income" feature.
 These two variables are of vastly different scales and as such, simply having a feature like income which is on a much larger scale can impact its influence over the model.
 To avoid this, it is best practice to normalize the scale of all features before feeding the data to a machine learning algorithm.

 ## Multiple Linear Regression in Statsmodels

-After covering a lot of the key theory, you'll then get some hands-on practice in performing multiple linear regressions using the Statsmodels and Scikit-learn libraries.
+After covering a lot of the key theory, you'll then get some hands-on practice in performing multiple linear regressions using the Statsmodels and Scikit-Learn libraries.

 ## Model Fit and Validation

 You'll continue the section by looking at how we can analyze the results of a regression, and learn the importance of splitting data into training and test sets to determine how well a model predicts "unknown" values (the test dataset).
 Finally, you'll wrap up the section by looking at how k-fold cross-validation can be used to get additional model validations on a limited data set by taking multiple splits of training and testing data.

 ## Summary